Ortega Highway is Deadly and Caltrans Does Nothing To Fix It

 In Mr. Moreira’s case, there was evidence that this occurred by scuff marks on the inside front tire, and an unexplained oversteering maneuver that caused him to lose control of his vehicle move into the opposite lane of travel and become broadsided, killing him.

 Tragically, today, I went to the scene.
-Nothing has changes.
+Nothing has changed.
 Caltrans does not care about you, your safety or reasonable protection of our roadways.
 See this video of my observations.
 Even after notice of this death, an expensive trial and the loss to a newlywed, they have done nothing to correct the defect.
 It is a shame.
 Caltrans just do your job.
 If you don’t this posting will hopefully find its way into the hands of another victim, and as the evidence mounts, my hope is that Caltrans will be held accountable financially and politically.